11 September, 2025

 But, as I say, I’m 80 years old.
 I’ve seen “patriotism”, flag waving, drums, arrogance, jingoism, and pure prejudice before in a different guise, at a different time and in a different place.
 I saw it seventy years ago throughout my childhood in Preston.
 I didn’t like it then as a child; I found it frightening, irrational and even to my young eyes wrong, and I have seen nothing since to alter my views.

 Let me explain.
 When I was growing up in Preston in the 1940s and 50s each Whit Monday the various churches in Preston ‘walked’ through the streets parading their banners and flags.
 This would start at early morning and go on for much of the day.
-There was often fear of trouble between the respective religious groups, as they marched.
-It was very much an “us and them” moment, and when the parades came up New Hall Lane at the end of Caroline Street, where I lived, I was taken to see them.
+There was a history of scuffles, fights and worse breaking out between the various denominational groups that "walked" so the groups were "staggered" throughout the day to keep them apart; it was very much an “us and them” situation.
+And when the parades came up New Hall Lane at the end of Caroline Street, where I lived, I was taken to see them.
 I say I was taken to see the parades, which is true, but such was my mother's hatred and disdain for the Catholic faith that watching the Catholic church parades was never an option - I was kept indoors when "them bloody Papists are marching".
 But, as the other faiths marched we watched and clapped and cheered.
 And the groups that my mother applauded most of all where those she called “the free churches”.
 To my young mind this was all very confusing - why were they "free", and what was so special that they gained my mother's special approval?
 Why were their banners, flags, costumes, music said by my mother to be better than the others?
+I knew, even then as a child, that the flags, banners, the pipes, the drums, the brass bands and the rest that were part of each walking group were meant to show the exceptionalism of each church, to intimidate, to signify "our tribe" as opposed to "your tribe".

 But there was one group that was even more special for my mother.
 Amongst the “walkers” on those Whit Mondays were the Orangemen (why were they called that I wondered as a child?) and at the appointed hour I would be taken to see them walk along New Hall Lane with their banners, drums, flutes, whistles, bowler hats, medals and sashes.
 "Look at ‘em, Tony" my mother would say as we watched, "they're the best of the lot" These were good people my mother annually reminded me – because, she told me each year, "They keep the Catholics and the Irish tinkers in their place".
 As we watched the Orangemen walk up New Hall Lane swinging their banners and beating their drums, I can still hear her voice across the years: “If it wasn’t for the Orangemen we’d all be overrun by Catholics and Irish tinkers!”.
 Now, in 2025 the echoes of my mother’s words have screamed at me as I have watched the demonstrations in Epping and across the land as immigrants and asylum seekers have been “othered” – the message on the streets of Epping and elsewhere in 2025 is exactly the same as the message my mother gave me; a message to hate and despise fellow human beings because they are different.